bharath12b5/mvn-linux/Building-MongoDB-3.0-on-RHEL-7-and-SLES-12.md

         scons --opt --use-system-v8 --allocator=system smokeCppUnittests

+   To run the server smoke tests, you must first build the MongoDB tools (see below), and copy all the tools into the MongoDB server build directory, e.g.

+        cp ../mongo-tools/bin/* .

-   To run the server smoke tests, re-run the build command with `--smokedbprefix=/tmp smoke`:
+   Then you can run the server smoke tests by re-running the build command with `--smokedbprefix=/tmp smoke`:

         scons --opt --use-system-v8 --allocator=system --smokedbprefix=/tmp smoke